directus/directus/.changeset/new-bees-impress.md

 '@directus/app': patch
 ---

-Hide alias fields when exporting
+Hide alias fields in the export sidebar